zackrspv/frameworks/operations/workflow-automation.md

 # Workflow Automation
-*When to automate, when to kill, and how to blueprint it right.*

-Not every workflow should be automated.
-Some should be deleted outright.
-Others are better served by a two-line script than by a $10K automation suite.
-My approach is about clarity: simplify, then automate what’s left, and only scale with AI when it truly adds value.

-## 🚩 The Problem
-Most companies treat automation like a magic wand.
-They pile bad processes into Zapier, Power Automate, or n8n and think “done.”
-All they’ve done is make broken workflows run faster.
+Don’t automate junk.
+Fix the workflow first.

+A lot of companies love to brag about “automation” but all they’ve done is make broken processes run faster.
+That’s not automation, that’s waste on autopilot.

-## 🔧 My Approach
+## How I Approach It
-1. **Audit First** – Map the process step-by-step.
-Ask: does this step even need to exist?
+1. Map the process.
+See what’s really happening, not what people think happens.
-2. **Kill Steps** – If a step doesn’t add value, delete it.
-No point automating waste.
+2. Kill steps that don’t matter.
+If it adds no value, delete it.
-3. **Script Before SaaS** – If one script does the job, write the script.
-Don’t drag in another subscription unless scale demands it.
-4. **Automate the Repetitive** – Use automation frameworks (n8n, Zapier, Airflow) for predictable, repeatable handoffs.
-5. **AI for Judgment Calls** – Use AI only where human-like interpretation is needed: classifying data, summarizing notes, generating next steps.
-6. **Blueprint It** – Every automation should leave behind a diagram and a doc: triggers, steps, error paths, and owners.
+3. Script the small stuff.
+A 2-line script is better than paying for another SaaS tool.
+4. Automate the repeatable handoffs.
+That’s where n8n, Zapier, Airflow actually help.
+5. Bring in AI only where judgment is needed — classifying, summarizing, generating.
+Not copy-paste work.
+6. Blueprint everything.
+Diagram it, document it, and assign an owner.
+If nobody owns it, it’s a ticking time bomb.

-## 📊 Example
+## Examples
-- At CHR, we automated Compass contact exports.
-Before automation, 3 staff wasted hours weekly.
-After automation, one n8n flow pulled, cleaned, and exported records in minutes.
-ROI was instant.
+- At CHR, staff wasted hours manually exporting Compass contacts.
+One n8n flow fixed it in minutes.
-- At SoMee AI, we used AI for real-time moderation and transcription.
-Couldn’t be done with scripts alone.
-That’s where AI belongs: judgment, not copy-paste.
+- At SoMee AI, scripts couldn’t cut it.
+We used AI for real-time transcription and moderation, because that needed interpretation, not repetition.

-## 🧭 Principles
+## Lessons
 - Don’t automate chaos.
-Fix the workflow first.
+Simplify first.
+- Scripts are faster and cheaper when the problem is small.
-- Automate what’s predictable.
-Script what’s simple.
-Use AI where judgment is needed.
+- AI has a place, but only when human-like judgment is required.
-- Every automation must have an owner, a doc, and a rollback plan.
+- Every automation needs a doc and a rollback plan.
+No exceptions.

-## 💡 Lessons
-- Automation is a tool, not the goal.
-- Blueprints prevent black-box automations that nobody understands.
-- If you can’t explain what it does in plain language, you don’t own it — it owns you.